cozis/WL/README.md

 #### External Calls

-If the program performs call to an external function, the VM will return a result of type `WL_EVAL_SYSCALL`.
+If the program performs a call to an external function, the VM will return a result of type `WL_EVAL_SYSCALL`.

 The parent program can then get the number of arguments using the `wl_arg_count` function and `wl_push_arg` to set the top of the VM stack to the argument with the specified index.
 The argument can then be read using one of the `wl_pop_*` functions.